 Easter includes processions and theme plays throughout the island.
 Easter also marks the opening of the season for many businesses.

-The most spectacular Easter celebrations are in Trapani, Enna, Scicli, Lipari, and Erice.
+Some of the most spectacular Easter celebrations are in Trapani, Enna, Scicli, Lipari, and Erice.

 However, the spring festivities start already in February.
 That's when almonds blossom in Agrigento.